100 months

 People try to assign you a quick, comfortable label.
 Put you in the bigger pecking order, and expect you to stay there.

 That's when my feet get itchy.
-I'm a kid back on the bus #42, in Mt.
+I'm a kid back on bus #42, in Mt.
 Vernon, with something to prove.

 I can relate to the Reese Bobby, character, from Talledega Nights.
 Especially the tinge of nervousness he has when things are going, "a little...TOO good."